Zoubi/blog/_posts/2021-06-23-UE4-Naming-Convention-Validation-Plugin.md

 This plugin has the same base as the DataValidation plugin from UE.
 It provides the same editor context menu options, to validate naming of individual assets, or assets in a folder.
 It can also be run as a commandlet, on a continuous integration system for example.
 It will then output all the errors it could find in the log, which you can then parse using regular expressions for example.

 But first things first, you can access the plugin configuration in the project settings.
-You have different basic options which are self-explanatory, but the real deal is with the Class Descriptions property.
+You have different basic options which are self-explanatory.

 ![Settings]({{ "/assets/img/namingconventionvalidation/Settings1.png" | absolute_url }})

+But the real deal is with the Class Descriptions property:

 ![Class Descriptions]({{ "/assets/img/namingconventionvalidation/Settings2.png" | absolute_url }})

 This is in the class descriptions that you can specify which prefix and / or suffix are required in the name of assets, depending on their type.
 If an asset matches multiple descriptions, there's the Priority property to filter them out.